 Meditation Can Lead To …

-- Reduced stress levels: A study conducted by a group at the University of California, Davis found a direct correlation between an increase in mindful meditation and a decrease in the stress hormone cortisol.
+Less stress — Elizabeth says that meditation has been proven to reduce anxiety.
+“If you’re stressed out by your job, as so many people are these days, the ability to regulate that stress can really help you succeed.”
+One study conducted by a group at the University of California, Davis found a direct correlation between an increase in mindful meditation and a decrease in the stress hormone cortisol.

-- Better performance at work: Researchers found that doctors who practiced mindfulness meditation listened better and were less judgmental at work and at home.
-While the study focused on doctors, the lessons apply to people in any field.
+Improved listening skills — Researchers found that that doctors who practiced mindfulness meditation listened better and were less judgmental at work and at home.
+(While the study focused on doctors, the lessons apply to people in any field!)

 How To Meditate

 Luckily, you are already engaged in the most important part of a meditation practice: breathing.

 The next step is to pay attention and breathe consciously.
 Engaging in deep diaphragmatic breathing is, hands down, the fastest way to slow your body’s physiological response to stress.